stated-tech/Grants-Program/applications/application-template.md

   - **Solution: we need simpler mobile app UX/UI w/ swipe / notifications**

 Making governance voting easier is definitely something we should aim for and simple more proactive UX/UI is important, but it can also optimise for dumb decisions - aka, there should be some time cost to making a good decision and that should be implicit in the design principles.

-Other projects such as Proof of Chaos also aim to create incentive systems for encouraging voters - an idea that’s both brilliant in its simplicity, but also potentially dangerous in its current design… e.g. you earn an NFT for voting, but that NFT is not necessarily non-transferable, and so might be tradeable, which leans into the emergence of financial incentives which abstract away the actual ‘vote’ as the purpose of the interaction, ultimately making the system dumber over time.
+Other projects such as [Proof of Chaos](https://www.proofofchaos.app/) also aim to create incentive systems for encouraging voters - an idea that’s both brilliant in its simplicity, but also potentially dangerous in its current design… e.g. you earn an NFT for voting, but that NFT is not necessarily non-transferable, and so might be tradeable, which leans into the emergence of financial incentives which abstract away the actual ‘vote’ as the purpose of the interaction, ultimately making the system dumber over time.

-So yes we want to get people to swipe easily, (think tinder for governance for good and bad) but we also need to make proposals more engaging, so people will stop and read / listen / watch and make decisions in a proactive way - delegating their intelligence, as well as their vote.
+So yes we want to get people to swipe easily, but we also need to make proposals more engaging, so people will stop and read / listen / watch and make decisions in a proactive way - delegating their intelligence, as well as their vote.
 When seen this way, we can also understand voter participation as an entertainment problem, (something that will be addressed in other upcoming initiatives).

 - **Problem 2: no standardisation of proposal data**